Retirement Readiness

 Checking In (Age 30s to 40s)

 So you’ve had your retirement vision in place for awhile.
-Don’t forget to re-evaluate your vision regularly to ensure your savings strategy aligns with your goals.
-Here’s a few ways to do that:
+Don’t forget to re-evaluate your vision regularly to ensure your investment strategy aligns with your goals.
+Here are a few ways to do that:

-- Get a portfolio check-up – Review your retirement accounts with your financial advisor at least once a year to ensure your portfolio is positioned to help meet your retirement goals; plan your check-up around your birthday or an anniversary so it’s easy to remember
+• Get a portfolio check-up – Review your retirement accounts with your financial advisor at least once a year; plan your check-up around your birthday or an anniversary so it’s easy to remember

-- Ramp up your savings – Make more and save more; consider saving a portion of salary increases, bonus or other unexpected cash flow to boost your balance and increase your contribution rate
+• Ramp up your savings – Make more and save more; consider saving a portion of salary increases, bonus or other unexpected cash flow to boost your balance

 Hitting the Home Stretch (Age 50s to 60s)

-You’re nearing retirement and now’s the time to identify your regular retirement needs.
-Set a budget to map out how much money you need for living expenses and how much you’d like to keep invested so your savings can continue to grow.
+You’re nearing retirement and now’s the time to identify your retirement income needs.
+Set a budget to map out how much money you need for living expenses and how much you’d like to keep invested so your balance can continue to grow.
 Consider these steps to create your plan:

-- Remember Social Security – Determine when to begin accessing Social Security to supplement your personal
+• Remember Social Security – Determine when to begin accessing Social Security to supplement your personal retirement savings

 Still can’t decide when you’ll be ready to retire?
 Choose from these easy options for help: